 Board of Directors

-The board of directors comprises seven directors, three of whom are non-executive.
+The board of directors comprises three directors, one of whom is non-executive.
 The board meets regularly to initiate, evaluate and monitor business matters which have an impact on the well-being of the group and its stakeholders.
 These include setting group strategy, determining policy and instituting control measures.
-The board takes final responsibility for acquisitions and disposals, approves annual budgets, capital expenditure and appraises proposals from the executive and remuneration committees.
+The board takes final responsibility for acquisitions and disposals, approves annual budgets, capital expenditure and appraises proposals from the executive.

 The daily management of the group’s affairs is delegated to the chief executive officer, who co-ordinates the implementation of the board policy.